Boötes

 Boötes (/boʊˈoʊtiːz/ boh-OH-teez) is a constellation in the northern sky, located between 0° and +60° declination, and 13 and 16 hours of right ascension on the celestial sphere.
 The name comes from Boōtēs, which comes from Βοώτης 'herdsman' or 'plowman' (literally, 'ox-driver'; from βοῦς boûs 'cow').

 One of the 48 constellations described by the 2nd-century astronomer Ptolemy, Boötes is now one of the 88 modern constellations.
-It contains the fourth-brightest star in the night sky, the orange giant Arcturus.
+It contains the fourth-brightest star in the night sky, the orange giant Arcturus, which is also the brightest star in the northern celestial hemisphere.
 Epsilon Boötis, or Izar, is a colourful multiple star popular with amateur astronomers.
 Boötes is home to many other bright stars, including eight above the fourth magnitude and an additional 21 above the fifth magnitude, making a total of 29 stars easily visible to the naked eye.

 History and mythology

-In ancient Babylon, the stars of Boötes were known as SHU.PA.
-They were apparently depicted as the god Enlil, who was the leader of the Babylonian pantheon and special patron of farmers.
 Boötes may have been represented by the animal foreleg constellation in ancient Egypt, resembling that of an ox sufficiently to have been originally proposed as the "foreleg of ox" by Berio.